wafibismail/cadi-robot/README.md

 <img src=PUML/RobotComposition.png>

-Note that `Eye` and `Head` are direct subclasses of `Drawable Circle`, just as `Torso` and `LimbSegment` are subclasses of `DrawableRectangle`.
+Note that `Eye` and `Head` are direct subclasses of `DrawableCircle`, just as `Torso` and `LimbSegment` are subclasses of `DrawableRectangle`.
 These superclasses are omitted from this diagram to keep it neat.

 -----